Opening Day Instructions

 Students may change their grading option on-line through deadline.

 Courses that have an option of a Letter Grade or Pass (P)/ No Pass (NP) will automatically default to the Letter Grade option.
-Students who would like Pass/No Pass grading must choose this grading option by September 22, 2014 for full-term length courses.
-The deadline date for short-term courses is located in the Schedule of Classes on pages 18and 19.
-Students who wish to make the change in person may submit A “Change of Grading Option Request” form to the Office of Admissions and Records.
+Students who would like Pass/No Pass grading must choose this grading option by February 22, 2016 for full-term length courses.
+The deadline date for short-term courses is located in the Schedule of Classes on page 17.
+Students who wish to make the change in person may submit A “Change of Grading Option Request” form to Enrollment Services.

 NOTE: A student may change his/her selection until the 30% deadline date.
 Once the deadline date has passed, the selection cannot be changed.
 Please remind students that they are responsible for making this choice and submitting the appropriate forms.